balakreshnan/synapseAnalytics/synapseworkspace/E2EETLML.md

 ```

 - Write to dedicated SQL Pools
-- as you see sqlanalytics is inbuilt in the synapse workspace for native integration
+- as you see synapsesql is inbuilt in the synapse workspace for native integration

 ```
-dailyaggr.write.sqlanalytics("accsynapsepools.wwi.dailyaggr", Constants.INTERNAL)
+dailyaggr.write.synapsesql("accsynapsepools.wwi.dailyaggr", Constants.INTERNAL)
 ```

 ### Time to build machine learning Model